 Christopher A. Koch

-Dr. Koch served on the Board of the Council for Chief State School (CCSSO) for a number of years and served as President from 2010-11.
-In addition, he was selected by the Council to serve on the Presidential transition team in 2008.
+Dr. Koch served as President of the Council for Chief State School Officers in 2010-11.
+In addition, he was selected by the Council to serve on the Presidential transition team in 2008, to co-chair the Elementary and Secondary Reauthorization Committee.

 Dr. Koch has experience as a special educator having taught in four states in various settings including an Outward Bound program, a college preparatory school, a youth detention center, and a psychiatric hospital.
-He served at the federal level, with the U.S. Department of Education’s Office of Vocational and Adult Education where he administered programs in correctional education and School-to-Work transition.
+He served at the federal level, with the U.S. Department of Education’s Office of Vocational and Adult Education where he administered programs to support the education of youth and adult detainees in jails and prisons.

 Dr. Koch is an Illinois native, graduating from Brown County High School in Mt.
 Sterling, Illinois, and from Southern Illinois University in Carbondale.
 He obtained his master’s and doctoral degrees in Educational Policy and Leadership from George Washington University in Washington, D.C.